andre-maree/Microflow/README.md

   * MicroflowStart.cs : This is where the workflow JSON payload is received via http post and then prepares the workflow and calls start.

 ## Setup Guide
 Clone the repo locally.
-It is advised to separate the MicroflowConsoleApp from the MicroflowFunctionApp, this is to be able to run MicroflowFunctionApp separately, and then run the MicroflowConsoleApp to post workflows to it:
+It is advised to separate the MicroflowConsoleApp from the MicroflowFunctionApp in Visual Studio, this is to be able to run MicroflowFunctionApp separately, and then run the MicroflowConsoleApp to post workflows to it:

 Microflow Solution:<br>
 ![2 Test cases](https://github.com/andre-maree/Microflow/blob/080cf39f512dbd3a5fa1c99c12b22732465f28d6/MicroflowFunctionApp%20Solution.PNG)